 Rocky Linux is an open-source Linux distribution developed by Rocky Enterprise Software Foundation.
-It is an enterprise OS intended to be a downstream, complete binary-compatible release that uses the Red Hat Enterprise Linux OS source code.
+It is an enterprise OS intended as a downstream, complete binary-compatible release that uses the Red Hat Enterprise Linux OS source code.
 It aims for bug-for-bug compatibility with the Red Hat ecosystem.

 In this tutorial, you will learn to install Rocky Linux.